 Do you ever feel like you just need a moment to think?
 This is my favorite part about taking a long run, I can disconnect from the Internet, the phone and all of my to do lists.
 I can spend some time thinking through what really matters and I come home feeling more centered.

-If I had a dollar for every runner who has told me they’ve come up with game-changing ideas while running, well I’d invest in them and be a millionaire.
 In fact, when I return home I often find myself dripping sweat all over my keyboard as I try to capture ideas before they dissolve into the business of the day.

 New runners, long time runners, speedsters and self-proclaimed turtles are all embraced in running circles.
 We don’t care what your goals are as long as you show up, runners support each other.
-This is evident in the charities that are supported through races each weekend, but often less recognized in the daily high fives that come from group runs and even virtual friends.

 There are moments in life that are hard, uncomfortable and downright miserable.
 Running reminds you that you can face them all by just taking one step at a time and focusing only on the current moment.
-I can’t run the next mile until I’ve finished this one and I can’t get to the finish line without embracing a little discomfort.

 This is actually something that I respect Jillian Michaels for talking about frequently.
 She reminds people that getting slim for a wedding might be nice, but you’ll put it all back on later if you don’t have a bigger WHY.